10 Things To Do In Petworth, West Sussex

 You don’t always need a specific reason to visit somewhere.
 But if you fancy cobbled streets, interesting architecture, a pub lunch, some independent boutiques, a dash of history, and a drive through the beautiful Sussex countryside then Petworth should go on your list!

-If you are looking for more things to do in Petworth, you may also be interested in:
+If you enjoyed this post about things to do in Petworth, you may also like:

 Follow us